 If jam is your jam, then do that, too.
 For me, jam - no matter how good - is a different animal entirely from whole berries.
 I might make a few jars of it this summer, but I'd rather freeze the berries whole and enjoy them that way.
 Either way, the trick is to eke them out over the course of the remaining months of the year; I've become resigned to the fact that mine usually vanish by September.

 -Buy them as food waste.
-On a recent grocery shopping trip with Julian at our favorite co-op in Madison, I found the food waste section for the first time.
+On a recent grocery shopping trip, I found the food waste section for the first time.
 Slightly damaged or too-ripe produce, marked down to sell rather than thrown away.
 They had a couple of plastic cartons of berries in which a few of the berries showed mold spots, but the rest were perfect.
-Reasoning they'd end up in the landfill anyway, we bought them, and to have blackberries unexpectedly early in the season was such a treat.
-If you use a food waste delivery service like Imperfect Produce, you could also snag the occasional carton of berries there, too.
+Reasoning they'd end up in the landfill anyway, I bought them, and to have blackberries unexpectedly early in the season was such a treat.

 -Buy them at the grocery, then recycle the plastic carton.
 Buy them as a special treat to put on top of your birthday cake, buy them because they're the only fruit your kids will eat, buy them because they're the treat you simply refuse to do without.
 You're only human.
 Berries are perfect and delicious.
 Do what you need to do.